 Who was it that ran it?

-Okay, Bush has a personnel announcement coming up at 145 and Snerley says, You don't even know anything about this.
+Bush has a personnel announcement coming up at 145.

 Welcome back.

-He begins this way it is said that in war, truth is the first casualty.
+He begins this way: It is said that in war, truth is the first casualty.

 Perhaps that's why the hard facts of what's happening in America today as a result of unrelenting mass waves of illegal immigration are being killed in nightly news cycles and buried amid the glib eulogies from pundits who smirk at Americans who don't have nannies and who mow their own lawns.

-For the last several weeks, Americans have witnessed a frenzied campaign waged by proponents of a guest worker plan that was downplayed, minimized, and papered over the staggering effects of illegal immigration on working and middle class Americans.
+For the last several weeks, Americans have witnessed a frenzied campaign waged by proponents of a guest worker plan that was downplayed, minimized, and papered over the staggering effects of illegal immigration on working and middle-class Americans.

-They start by cutting in half the actual number of illegal immigrants in the nation, which serious studies by firms like Bear Stearns now place at more than twenty million men, women, and children.
+They start by cutting in half the actual number of illegal immigrants in the nation, which serious studies by firms like Bear Stearns now place at more than 20 million men, women, and children.

 School enrollments, medical treatment, remittances to home countries, and border crossings all point to a vast yet insular population whose true size advocates are loath to acknowledge.